onevcat/UniWebView-Docs/docs/guide/download-files.md

 ## Some Limitation

-On iOS, there is no system-level of web view downloading support.
+On iOS, there is no system-level web view downloading support.
 So UniWebView starts a new standalone GET request to the URL to start a download.
-That means you have to host your downloadable content in a GET request instead of using a POST (say, downloading after submitting a HTML form with POST request).
+That means you have to host your downloadable content in a GET request instead of using a POST (say, downloading after submitting an HTML form with POST request).

 The stored cookies for the downloading URL and [customized headers](/api/#setheaderfield) will be applied to download tasks.
 So if you need to implement some authentication when downloading, use either or both to identify your users, and provide the downloadable content with a GET request.